-Parental alienation (or Hostile Aggressive Parenting) involves a group of behaviors that are damaging to children’s mental and emotional well-being and can interfere with a relationship between a child and either parent (mother or father).
+Parental alienation involves a group of behaviors that are damaging to children’s mental and emotional well-being and can interfere with a relationship between a child and either parent (mother or father).
 These behaviors most often accompany high conflict marriages, separation or divorce.

 It is so important to protect the innocent, …the children.

-The aim of the Awareness is to make the general public, judges, police officers, mental health care workers, child protection agencies, lawyers, as well as friends and family of the targeted children or their parents become aware of this growing problem.
+The aim of the Awareness is to make the general public, judges, police officers, mental health care workers, child protection agencies, lawyers, as well as friends and families going through this, become aware of this growing problem.

-If you feel you are going through Parental Alienation, please connect with us in one of our Closed Facebook Groups, Glimmers of Hope – Non-Custodial Mothers Support Group – Divorce/PA or Glimmers of Hope – All Inclusive Family Support Group – Divorce/PA .
+If you are going through a hostile divorce, alienation, or Family Bond Obstruction, please connect with us in one of our Closed Facebook Groups, Glimmers of Hope – Non-Custodial Moms Support Group – Divorce/Alienation or Glimmers of Hope – All Inclusive Family Support – Divorce/Alienation .

-If the information above resonates with you, you may be dealing with Parental Alienation.
-The mothers group is specifically directed towards moms who have lost or are in the process of losing custody of their children and don’t know which way to turn.
-The all inclusive family group is for anyone; parents, grandparents, uncles, aunts, etc. Both groups have been set up to assist mothers or families in coming together with the idea of a support system and a safe place to realize that you are not alone in what you are going through.
+The mothers group is specifically directed towards moms who have lost or are in the process of potentially losing custody of their children and don’t know which way to turn.
+The all inclusive family group is for anyone; mothers, fathers, step-parents, grandparents, uncles, aunts, siblings, etc. Both groups have been set up to assist mothers or families in coming together with the idea of a support system and a safe place to realize that you are not alone in what you are going through.

 There will be plenty of support and love for each person that come into our Mom’s Group or the Family Group.
 What we ask of you is this: that you are in a place of desiring to be the best you can be for yourself and your children and that you are willing to be open to new ideas and subjects regarding yourself and your relationship with you children.

-We expect that you are in this for support, love, and changes, so please note that it isn’t a space for a complaining or negativity.
+We expect that you are in this for connection, support, love, and changes, so please note that it isn’t a space for a complaining or negativity.
 These groups are set up for the safety of its members and if you choose to do anything different, we will not tolerate it and you will be asked to leave or be deleted from the group.
-There is enough going on in dealing with the Narcissist as well as not being able to grieve the loss of your children.
+There is enough going on in dealing with the hostile divorce and alienation, as well as not being able to grieve the loss of your children.